CSTCAC/Test/README.md

 # disclaimer

+*I still haven't tested out the smart contract bit for actually minting coins backed by a real crypto currency like ethereum.
+However this minting and redeeming could be done by a centralised website, gold bullion or company.. doesn't need to be a smart contract.

-this is a highly experimental system that may not be resistant to timing, race conditions, double spending and other issues.
-Don't use this system yet until it has undergone intensive security audits and user testing!
+this is a highly experimental system that could be fundamentally flawed in numerous ways, vulnerable to timing attacks, race conditions, double spending and other issues.

+Don't use this system yet / at all.